roosemberth/karuiwm/README.md

 install
 -------

-Currently there is no automated way to install stwm on the system.
+As the project is still in early development, there is currently no automated way to install stwm on the system.

 run